meeldurb/codonbias/README.md

 GC_content_vs_CAI.R: Draws a graph between correlation of meanGCcont (calc GC content from sequences in "ENADB_get_CDS_genomes.R") and meanCAI obtained from "calculate_CAI_CDS.R"

+GC_content_vs_CAI_POLIII: writes a file of genomeID, GC content (calc GC content from sequences in "ENADB_get_CDS_genomes.R") meanCAI obtained from "calculate_CAI_CDS.R" and polIII isomer (gotten from "list_alphasubunitsPOLIII_bacteria.csv"), then it draws a graph with regression lines.

 get_genomes_ENA.R: retrieves all the genomes + organism from ENA db.

 golddb_CAI.R: compares environmental conditions by making use of "gold_gca.tsv".